Small business insurance guide

 What if I run a business out of my home?

 If your business is conducted entirely online, you may be able to add an endorsement to your current homeowners policy that can cover your needs.
 This can include businesses run by attorneys or freelancers such as graphic designers or writers.
-Typically this provides protection for corporate property such as computers and usually offers coverage for personal liability or business interruption depending on the endorsement type.
+Typically this protects corporate property such as computers and usually offers coverage for personal liability or business interruption depending on the endorsement type.

 However, if clients regularly visit your place of business — for instance, a home daycare or a massage therapy center operated from your home — then an endorsement is not likely to be enough.
 You’ll need to procure a separate commercial insurance policy to be properly covered.